 Pritzlaff wrestled for Penn State University and captured an NCAA Division I National Championship title in 1999.
-It was the second time Pritzlaff would achieve All-American status for the Nittany Lions and capped a stellar collegiate career which saw him finish with 135 career victories, a Big-10 Conference Championship, and all Big-10 Honors.
+It was the second time Pritzlaff would achieve All-American status for the Nittany Lions and capped a stellar collegiate career that saw him finish with 135 career victories, a Big-10 Conference Championship, and all Big-10 Honors.

 In addition to Glenn's accomplishments on the mat for Penn State, he also excelled in the classroom, being named to the Big-10 All-Academic Team three consecutive seasons.